 Having largely (but by no means fully) vanquished coal, fossil fuel opponents have set their sights on gas, which is now seen by some not as a bridge but as an environmental scourge.
+Activists have waged an aggressive (and largely successful) campaign to block the development of new gas infrastructure.
+Some militant opponents even encourage physical attacks on pipelines in the name of climate activism.
+Environmental advocates who do acknowledge the positive attributes of natural gas hasten to point out that those benefits are negated by fugitive release of methane (CH4).
+Natural gas is mostly methane, a colorless, odorless gas that is emitted by decomposing organic matter (think fossils), giving rise to the word "natural" in the name.

-Activists have waged an aggressive (and largely successful) campaign "Natural gas-if extracted safely, it's the bridge fuel that can power our economy with less of the carbon pollution that causes climate change."
+"Natural gas-if extracted safely. it's the bridge fuel that can power our economy with less of the carbon pollution that causes climate change."